Tsinna

 “Not now, Tårik,” Jälen murmured, firmly holding him back.
 “I feel the urge too, but we should wait until after we’ve arrived at camp.”
 He fingered a soft pouch hanging from his belt.
 Its contents clicked softly as it moved.
 “We’ll draw for a proper hunt then.”

-Tårik eyed the bag, then reluctantly nodded and turned his back on the herd, sheathing the knife back in his belt.
+Tårik eyed the bag, then reluctantly nodded and turned his back on the herd, returning the knife to its sheath on his belt.

 “We’d do well not to bother them,” Jälen said.
 “I, for one, have no desire to be trampled in a stampede.”